gittuf/gittuf/docs/gaps/8/README.md

 propagation pattern that provides a content-agnostic gittuf-based mechanism for managing updates to content tracked in different repositories.
-The observation that policy management is a content tracking concern and the feature enabling content tracking scross the repository boundary can be combined to enable policy metadata itself to live in one repository but apply across multiple repositories.
+The observation that policy management is a content tracking concern and the feature enabling content tracking across the repository boundary can be combined to enable policy metadata itself to live in one repository but apply across multiple repositories.